cosmos/ledger-cosmos-obsolete/README.md

 The Cosmos app is already available in [Ledger Live](https://www.ledger.com/pages/ledger-live)

-::: Until Voyager integration has been review, the app requires enabling *developer mode*
+::: Until Voyager integration has been reviewed, the app requires enabling *developer mode*

 - Open Ledger Live and go to Settings (gear icon on the right):